5 Tips on How to Score a 9 for GCSE Science

 Tip#2: Gaining Comprehension Through Reading Aloud

 While memorisation is important in learning, comprehension is the key to retaining information over the long term.
 One helpful way to build on understanding the information is to read it aloud.
 In fact, an experiment conducted by the University of Waterloo in Canada on children from as young as aged seven to ten had shown that they are able to recall 87% more of the words they read out loud versus recalling when having read it in silence (with those who read silently only able to retain 70% of the information).
 Another study from Flinders University in Australia conducted on teenagers ages 14 - 15 has also shown that reading aloud is impactful for students to remember far transfer questions in mathematics.
-Thus an active way to grasp any subject matter during revision, we would encourage you to utilize the method of reading the answers aloud to recall and understand the subject matter more comprehensively.
+Thus an active way to grasp any subject matter during revision, we would encourage you to utilise the method of reading the answers aloud to recall and understand the subject matter more comprehensively.

 Tip#3: Practise Exam Questions

-Tip#4: Create Condensed Revision Guide/ Cue/ Flash Cards
+Tip#4: Create Condensed Revision Guide/Cue/Flash Cards

 For easy reference before your exams, a summarised revision guide is a useful method to help refresh your thought process.
 The best way to utilise this method is to create a one-page guide including only useful terminologies and formulas that are necessary for the topic.
 This could also come in the form of a cue card to highlight diagrams, methodologies, and processes.
 Utilising equation flashcards with cues on the front and answers on the back are not only useful for personal science revision but can also be made into games with your classmates (or siblings) where you can test each other’s quick knowledge using the cards.